Kamran-Afzali/Kamran-Afzali.github.io/_posts/POMDP.md

 ```

 #### Model

-Matrices above are used to compile the model
+Matrices above are used to compile the model.

 ```
  HealthyMood <- POMDP(